paul-chunwong/CRB_Eligibility_App/README.md

-# CPSC 210: Personal Project of Chun Pang Wong
+# Personal Project of Chun Pang Wong

 ## Application that determines the eligibility for the Canada Recovery Benefit (CRB) during the COVID-19 Pandemic